 - Proof of Income – You’ll have to present bank statements, employment contracts, or payslips proving you meet the income requirement

-- Clean Criminal Background – A certified copy of your criminal record from your home country (if applying from outside of Greece)
+- Clean Criminal Record – A certified copy of your criminal record from your home country (if applying from outside of Greece)

 - Proof of Health Insurance – You must have health insurance coverage in Greece for the duration of your visa